PurdueCS190-FALL2014/lab7/README.md

 7. Enter in a repository name and do **not** check the box that says initialize with README.

-8. Copy the https url from github
+8. Copy the http url from github

   ![click the copy button](http://i.imgur.com/O33PcIU.png)